Series · Terraform Agents · Chapter 6

 }

 • Resource-scoped policy.
 Only these secrets, not kms:GetSecretValue on *.
-If the gateway box is compromised, the attacker cannot pivot to other KMS secrets.
+If the gateway box is compromised, the attacker cannot pivot to other KMS secrets — billing keys, RDS passwords, OSS buckets all stay sealed.

 • No long-lived AK.
 The role is assumed by the ECS instance via metadata service.
-Zero static credentials.
+Zero static credentials on disk, in env, or in cloud-init.

-LiteLLM is the easiest open-source LLM proxy I know of.
-It speaks the OpenAI API format on its frontend and translates to whatever each provider speaks on its backend.
-Self-hosting it on ECS keeps things flexible:
+LiteLLM is the easiest open-source LLM proxy I know.
+It uses the OpenAI API format on the frontend and translates to each provider’s format on the backend.
+Self-hosting it on ECS keeps things flexible.

 1